The assembly instructions are not the clearest.

-If you're looking for not just a portable air conditioning unit but an actual modern device with modern-day features and functionality, the Igenix IG9901WIFI is the best bang for your buck.
+If you're looking for not just a portable air conditioning unit but an actual modern device with modern-day functionality, the Igenix IG9901WIFI is the best bang for your buck.
 It is just as effective and efficient as the next AC unit but quite a bit more versatile.

-27 litres a day
+27 litres per day